89luca89/terrible/README.md

 * **ssh_port:** `required`.
 Specify the port to access the deployed VMs.
 * **ssh_user:** `required`.
 Specify the user to access the deployed VMs.
 * **terraform_node:** `required`.
 Specify the the machine that performs the Terraform tasks.
-The default value of 127.0.0.1 indicates that the machine that perform Terraform tasks is the same that launches the Ansible playbook.
-In case the Terraform machine is not the local machine, put the ip/hostname of the Terraform node.
+The default value of 127.0.0.1 indicates that the machine that perform the Terraform tasks is the same that runs the Ansible playbook.
+In case the Terraform machine is not the local machine, you can specify the ip/hostname of the Terraform node.
+More details could be found here: [HERE](#bastions & jumphosts)

 These variable are optional, there are sensible defaults set up, most of them can be declared from **hypervisor scope** to **vm-group scope** and **per-vm scope**: